 - To Give Kids of Color, Especially Those From Native American Tribes, a Protagonist of Their Own –

-I grew up in a very small town in the Midwest, where I was literally as ethnically diverse as things got for basically my entire education.
+I grew up in a very small town in the Midwest, where I was literally as ethnically diverse as things got (which isn’t saying much) for basically my entire education.
 I got made fun of for being different, called racial slurs, and the like.
 That sucks, and I know that I didn’t have it anywhere near as bad as countless others.
 As I’ve grown up, I’ve found that despite such stupid, petty hate, having a hero who’s like you can make a world of difference.
 Iri, the titular character and protagonist of this novel, would be called “Native American” should this book have been set on Earth.
 In fact, every single person in Tdhoro would.
 They are a lovely, vibrant, and noble people.
 I hope that some kids in need of reassurance can find some in my world.

 - Because I Needed To –